WeChat: State surveillance and intelligence gathering

 In May 2020, Citizen Lab published a study which claimed that WeChat monitors foreign chats to hone its censorship algorithms.

-On 14 August 2020, Radio Free Asia reported that in 2019, Gao Zhigang, a citizen of Taiyuan city, Shanxi Province, China, used Weixin to forward a video to his friend Geng Guanjun in USA.
+On 14 August 2020, Radio Free Asia reported that in 2019, Gao Zhigang, a citizen of Taiyuan city, Shanxi Province, China, used WeChat/Weixin to forward a video to his friend Geng Guanjun in USA.
 Gao was later convicted on the charge of the crime of picking quarrels and provoking trouble, and sentenced to ten-months imprisonment.
-The Court documents show that China's network management and propaganda departments directly monitor Weixin users, and the Chinese police used big data facial technology to identify Geng Guanjun as an overseas democracy activist.
+The Court documents show that China's network management and propaganda departments directly monitor WeChat and Weixin users, and the Chinese police used big data facial technology to identify Geng Guanjun as an overseas democracy activist.

 In September 2020, Chevron Corporation mandated that its employees delete WeChat from company-issued phones.

 Privacy issues

 Users inside and outside of China also have expressed concern about the privacy issues of the app.
 Human rights activist Hu Jia was jailed for three years for sedition.
 He speculated that the officials of the Internal Security Bureau of the Ministry of Public Security listened to his voicemail messages that were directed to his friends, repeating the words displayed within the voice mail messages to Hu.
-Chinese authorities have further accused the Weixin app of threatening individual safety.
-China Central Television (CCTV), a state-run broadcaster, featured a piece in which Weixin was described as an app that helped criminals due to its location-reporting features.
+Chinese authorities have further accused the WeChat/Weixin app of threatening individual safety.
+China Central Television (CCTV), a state-run broadcaster, featured a piece in which WeChat/Weixin was described as an app that helped criminals due to its location-reporting features.
 CCTV gave an example of such accusations through reporting the murder of a single woman who, after he attempted to rob her, was murdered by a man she met on Weixin.
 The location-reporting feature, according to reports, was the reason for the man knowing the victim's whereabouts.
 Authorities within China have linked Weixin to numerous crimes.
-The city of Hangzhou, for example, reported over twenty crimes related to Weixin in the span of three months.
+The city of Hangzhou, for example, reported over twenty crimes related to WeChat/Weixin in the span of three months.